yiisoft/config/README.md

 The plugin supports creating additional environments added to the base configuration.
 This allows you to create multiple configurations for the application such as `production` and `development`.

+> Note that environments supports on application level only and don't read from configurations of packages.

 The environments are specified in the `composer.json` file of your application:

 ```json